George Scratchley Brown: Chairman of the Joint Chiefs of Staff

-Following the SALT I Treaty Talk in 1972, the Ford administration which continued the Nixon Administration Détente policy began the SALT II Treaty Talk.
-Ford tried to had the SALT II Treaty talk before the 1976 presidential election and ask the Defense Department to immediately come-up with the important point for the SALT II Treaty.
+Following the SALT I Treaty Talk in 1972, the Ford administration, which continued the Nixon Administration Détente policy, began the SALT II Treaty Talk.
+Ford tried to have the SALT II Treaty talk before the 1976 presidential election and ask the Defense Department to immediately come up with the important points for the SALT II Treaty.
 Together with Secretary of Defense Donald Rumsfeld, Brown worked together to develop the important point for SALT II Treaty.
-However the SALT II Treaty important points doesn't come up due to several disagreements and failed to meet its deadline before the 1976 election.
+However, the SALT II Treaty important points did not come up due to several disagreements and failed to meet its deadline before the 1976 election.
 The treaty was eventually signed in 1979 during the Carter administration.

 Brown had a reputation for speaking frankly and forthright, as indicated by some of his statements getting heavily criticized during his term as chairman.
 The event happened when Brown commented on two occasions—firstly to a Duke University audience in October 1974, and then to a French reporter in 1976—that Israel was becoming a burden to the Pentagon and that he believed the reason for continued military aid was due to Jews having control over America's banks, newspapers and elected officials.
 His exact words were:

 It's so strong you wouldn't believe now.
 We have the Israelis coming to us for equipment.
 We say we can't possibly get the Congress to support that.
 They say, 'Don't worry about the Congress.
 We will take care of the Congress.'
 Now this is somebody from another country, but they can do it.
 They own, you know, the banks in this country, the newspapers.
 Just look at where the Jewish money is.

 Brown's comments at Duke and subsequent reprimand by President Gerald Ford were reported on the front page of The Washington Post on 13 and 14 November 1974.
 There was speculation that Brown would be asked to resign, or at least not be nominated for a second two-year term; but he was re-nominated and went on to serve under the new president, Jimmy Carter.

 In April 1976 during an interview with Ranan Lurie, a cartoonist for Newsweek, Brown was asked to comment on his opinion of the British Armed Forces, Brown replied, "They're no longer a world power.
 All they've got are generals, admirals and bands."
 Reaction in Britain was mixed.
 Some, like Lord Allenby condemned Brown's remarks, while others, like Lord Monckton acknowledged the truth of the remarks.